 The Division also hosts one to two-week externships that introduce dental students to a wide range of hospital-oriented oral and maxillofacial surgical care.
 Please see the page dedicated to this program.

 All residency applicants are required to have a DDS or DMD degree from an ADA accredited dental school.
-Six-year track applicants must have a NBME score greater than or equal to 67.
-Four-year track applicants must have a NBME score greater than or equal to 60.
-The application deadline is September 1st.
+Six-year track applicants must have an NBME score greater than or equal to 67.
+Four-year track applicants must have an NBME score greater than or equal to 60.
+The application deadline is October 1st.